 You do not need relics for salvation.
-You can, for example, find what you need for salvation in the Bible; it is not the only place you can find it, but it is a very good place and not hard to find.
-The early Christians had the Jewish scriptures and then quickly the 'memoirs of the Apostles' as Justin Martyr puts it in 158 AD, which is a way of expressing what we now call the New Testament.
-Most of this was written prior to 70 AD.
-There is much recent and persuasive narrative on this, such as here, and it makes complete sense not least because the destruction of the Temple is not mentioned, nor is Saint Paul's fate at the hands of Nero, and Luke and Acts clearly flow together.
-Plus there were some deutero-canonical books that were, at least, 'highly valued' (a longer debate ensues, but the deutero-canonicals such as Judith were printed in everyone's Bibles until the 19th century).
+You can, for example, find the way to salvation in the Bible (if you then follow what it says); it is not the only place you can find it, but it is a very good place and not hard to find.
+The early Christians had the Jewish scriptures and then quickly the 'memoirs of the Apostles' as Justin Martyr puts it in 155-157 AD, which is a way of expressing what we now call the New Testament.
+Most of this was written prior to 70 AD - there is much recent and persuasive narrative on this, such as here, and it makes complete sense not least because the destruction of the Temple is not mentioned, nor is Saint Paul's fate at the hands of Nero, and Luke and Acts clearly flow together.
+Plus there were some deutero-canonical books that were, at least, 'highly valued' (it would take much more space to discuss this, but the deutero-canonicals such as Judith were printed in everyone's Bibles until the 19th century).
 In addition to this written treasure, oral tradition contains a parallel and large source of material and was also extremely important in the early years of the Christian Church.
 Together with scripture these give us the deposit of faith.
-The writings of the church fathers also give us firm ground, which reinforce and expand the interpretation of biblical sources and which help to document otherwise oral tradition.
-Such evidence is persuasive and robust.
-I say all this because I want to put relics second, or in a different class, to these sources.
+The writings of the church fathers also give us firm ground, which reinforce and expand the interpretation of biblical sources and which help to document otherwise oral tradition and practices from those closest to the Apostles and the churches they founded.
+Such evidence is robust and persuasive.
+I say all this because these are the bedrock of faith, and I want to put relics second, or in a different class, to these sources.

 Relics can provide an enormous benefit, because we are material creatures, created so by God and to be so in the next life, and we rely on our senses to inform our imagination and to verify reality.
 It is hard to use our senses on material that is very distant in space and time.
 If we are presented with a relic, we are confronted with an inescapable fact of this or that person’s existence or experience, directly through our senses, with the gap of time and space suddenly removed.
-It must be fair to say that relics might also contain some spiritual property, as we know that Saint Paul’s handkerchiefs could heal people, and it may be that repeated veneration of the relic increases this property, though spiritual properties are much less perceptible for most people.
+It must be fair to say that genuine relics contain some spiritual property, as we know that Saint Paul’s handkerchiefs could heal people, and there are very many tales of relics healing people in extraordinary ways over the centuries.
+So highly esteemed were the bones of the ascetic Stylites, that Theodoret tells us that villagers would crowd round when they were ill in case they could get a piece of the body, as here in the case of Saint James of Cyrrhestica in the 4th century.
+It may be that repeated veneration of a relic (or any object) also imbues it with some spiritual property.
 The main effect of a relic in my opinion is that it is like a slap in the face to your intellect - a brute fact of a huge and serious inheritance of facts and faith.
-You may not simply turn your eyes inward to your own cherished beliefs when confronted with it, instead you are invited to open your mind and place yourself at the scene.
+You may not simply turn your eyes inward to your own cherished beliefs when confronted with it.
+Instead you are invited to open your mind and place yourself at the scene.
 It can be very humbling and intimate.
+As just one more example, there is extraordinary evidence for a man's amputated leg being restored after he goes to El Pilar in Zaragoza, where the Blessed Virgin Mary appeared, and rubbed his stump with oil from the lamp.
+I have been there, and also touched the pillar and prayed.
+If this is too much, if relics seem odd, leave it for now; simply reflect on Our Lord’s words, when He speaks to the woman with the issue of blood who desired only to touch the hem of his tallith, who has also lost all she owns; shame is her only possession.
+“Daughter, thy faith hath made thee whole”.

 So, when approaching artefacts, disappointment should be guarded against.

-On the other side of this, there can also be surprise and rejoicing when a genuine new relic or archaeological artefact is found, such as in the case of the cylinder of Nabonidus that verified facts about Balthazar written in the book of Daniel that were previously doubted.
-I went to the British Museum to see this first hand after reading John Lennox's epic book explaining the Book of Daniel, one of my favourite books of the Bible - Daniel and his friends are obedient and productive slave-citizens in Babylon, but time and again they put their lives on the line when asked to dishonour God.
-On the whole, however, there are a huge number of relics and my own light reading on the topic leads me to think there are a lot of fakes.
+On the other side of this, there can also be surprise and rejoicing when a genuine new relic or archaeological artefact is found, such as in the case of the cylinder of Nabonidus that verified facts about Balthazar written in the book of Daniel that were previously doubted for hundreds of years.
+I went to the British Museum to see this first hand after reading John Lennox's epic book explaining the Book of Daniel, one of my favourite books of the Bible - Daniel and his friends are obedient and productive slave-citizens in Babylon, but they disobey and put their lives on the line when asked to dishonour God.
+On the whole, however, there are a huge number of relics and my own light reading on the topic suggests there are a lot of fakes.

 There may be an intermediate case where a relic is copied deliberately and not intended to deceive anyone.
 Today, it is very common for museums to display copies of important works rather than the delicate original, or for large pieces of masonry to be reconstructed around some original fragments.
 Having copies mean the 'reality' of the item can also be presented to more people, without any deceit intended.

 So, I think it is wise to be wary of relics, and to think carefully about whom to trust on such matters.
-If you do not need to take a position on something, be happy accepting and considering the matter as it stands.
-Do trust sometimes though, or your life may be impoverished.
+If you do not need to take a position on something, you could be happy accepting and considering the matter as it stands and accepting more than one viewpoint exists.
+I would recommend trusting sometimes though, or your life may be impoverished.

 The following relics or artefacts are discussed by Tissot in relation to existing, known relics; he discusses other artefacts, such as the seamless garment worn by Jesus on Good Friday, but without relating them to items venerated today: